Kamperhub/kamperhub-app/GO_LIVE_CHECKLIST.md

 2. Create a new user account to ensure the signup flow works in production.
 3. Test the Stripe subscription flow with a real payment method.
 4. Test the Google Tasks integration.
-5. Test the trip planner to ensure all Google Maps APIs are working correctly.
+5. Test the trip planner to ensure all Google Maps APIs are working correctly with the restricted keys.

 **Congratulations!
 Your KamperHub application is now live.**